adham19999/Bounded-Buffer-Gas-Station-Simulation/README.md

-# ⛽ Bounded Buffer Gas Station Simulation
+# Bounded Buffer Gas Station Simulation

-> A multithreaded **Producer–Consumer** simulation built in Java, modeling cars arriving at a gas station with limited waiting space and a fixed number of service pumps — synchronized using custom-built **semaphores**.
+A multithreaded **Producer–Consumer** simulation written in Java, modeling cars arriving at a gas station with limited waiting space and a fixed number of service pumps.
+Synchronization is handled by a custom-built semaphore implementation, not the Java standard library.

 <p align="left">
   <img alt="language" src="https://img.shields.io/badge/Language-Java-orange?style=flat-square&logo=openjdk">